sudipshil9862/fonts-compare/README.md

 ```
 sudo dnf install @fonts
 ```
-- This will download fonts for languages like hindi(Devanagari), maratha, gujrati, odia, tamil, telegu,, arabic etc.
+- This will download fonts for languages like hindi(Devanagari), maratha, gujarati, odia, tamil, telegu,, arabic etc.
 - if you are still facing problem with fonts then download individual packages mentioned below
 ----------------------------------------------------------------------